Kamala-Dadashova/Bayesian-STATISTICS/Random effects and Generalized Linear Models/Multiple Linear Regression with Different Priors/README.md

-See Rmd or pdf file for a detailed information about the project.
+See Rmd or pdf file for a detailed information.